-The purpose of the Group Internal Audit (GIA) function is to provide independent, objective assurance and consulting services designed to add value and protect the Group’s assets, reputation and sustainability.
-GIA’s mission is to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.
+The purpose of Group Internal Audit (GIA) is to enhance and protect the Group’s assets, reputation and sustainability by providing risk-based and objective assurance, advice and insight.

-It assists the Group in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the governance, risk management and control processes.
+The team assists the Group in accomplishing its objectives by bringing a systematic and disciplined approach to evaluating and improving the effectiveness of the governance, risk management and internal controls.

-The Group Chief Internal Auditor will confirm to the Group Audit Committee, at least annually, the organisational independence of the internal audit activity.
+The Group Chief Internal Auditor will confirm to the GAC, at least annually, the organisational independence of the internal audit activity.

-GIA operates as the third line of defence within the Group’s three lines of defence risk management framework.
+GIA operates as the third line within the Group’s three lines of defence risk management framework.

 As a minimum, the scope will include:

-In addition, the Group Chief Internal Auditor will:
+The Group Chief Internal Auditor has responsibility to:

-The Group Chief Internal Auditor will have an open, constructive and co-operative relationship with regulators that supports sharing of information relevant to carrying out their respective responsibilities.
+The Group Chief Internal Auditor has an open, constructive and co-operative relationship with all regulators that supports sharing of information relevant to carrying out their respective responsibilities.

-This Charter was approved by the Group Audit Committee of OneSavings Bank plc and Charter Court Financial Services Group plc on 12 October 2020.
+This Charter was approved by the Group Audit Committee of OSB GROUP PLC and its subsidiaries on 17 October 2023.